The OpenGL Reference Pages

 The Registry also contains specifications for extensions describing optional features of OpenGL, and header files defining interfaces for extensions.
 Extension specifications are written as supplements to the core OpenGL Specification.
 Most new features are first introduced as extensions and only later become part of a core OpenGL version, so using extensions is important to staying current with the evolution of the API.

-Please use the feedback form to let us know about any issues you find.
+Please use the public bugtracker to let us know about any issues you find.